fgalindo7/gcp-scheduler/README.md

 ## Summary
 Starts, stops, and deletes GCP instances based on their scheduler and archive-date labels: <br />

 Label         |   Key
 ----------------- | -------------
 **scheduler:**    |   start_time-stop_time-tz_identifier-days_of_the_week
 **archive-date:** |   mm-dd-yyyy

-The following values are acceptable for the scheduler key: </br>
+The following values are acceptable for the scheduler key: <br />
 Key sections | Values
 -------------| -------------
 start_time       | 0000 to 2359